bangadang/stackIT/FS25/Dataengineering.md

 - data is stored on programmer-defined keys
 - queries are expressed in terms of keys
 - indexes are defiend over keys
-	- some systems support secondary i
+	- some systems support secondary indexes over (parts of) the value
 ## Different NoSQL Systems
 ## Document data model
+documents (data) is sto
 ## MongoDB
 ## BaseX, XPath, XQuery